 The above penalties apply to both covered entities and business associates (including subcontractors).
 The Final Rule retains this penalty structure.
 Also, the Final Rule confirms and/or clarifies:

+Factors Considered in Determining the Amount of a Civil Money Penalty.
 The Secretary must consider the following factors in determining the amount of any civil money penalty:

 The Final Rule does not modify the Secretary’s discretion in how to apply the above-listed factors (i.e., as either mitigating or aggravating).